SafatMobid/spotify_Api_Fetcher/README.md

 CLIENT_ID = 'your-client-id'
 CLIENT_SECRET = 'your-client-secret'
 REDIRECT_URI = 'http://localhost:8000/callback'

-2. Run the Script
+4️⃣ Run the Script

 bash
 Copy
 Edit
 python spotify_auth_test.py
-3. Authenticate via Browser
+5️⃣ Authenticate via Browser

-A browser window will open.
-Log into your Spotify account and grant access.
+Log into your Spotify account and authorize the app when the browser opens.

-4. See Your Spotify Profile Info
+6️⃣ See Your Spotify Data

+View your display name, user ID

-Your top 5 songs
+List your playlists and top 5 songs
-Playlist Names + Songs

-TO BE ADDED:
+🗂️ TO BE ADDED:

-Exporting it all to a CSV File
+Export playlist and track data to a CSV file

+Automatically refresh access token

+Build a simple web or GUI interface to explore scraped data

-📄 License
+📄 License:
 MIT License

-🙌 Acknowledgments
+🙌 Acknowledgments:
-Spotipy for the Spotify Web API wrapper
+Thanks to Spotipy for simplifying interaction with the Spotify Web API

-Spotify Web API
+By working on this, I gained hands-on experience with API authentication, data parsing, and token-based security flows.
+It also expanded my understanding of how to use third-party libraries and prepare for more complex data extraction and automation workflows.